 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

 Groveley Wood or Groveley was an extra-parochial liberty near Wilton.
 It was incorporated into Great Wishford (Wishford Magna) in 1952.

+You can see the administrative areas in which Groveley Wood has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU058340 (Lat/Lon: 51.105213, -1.918553), Groveley Wood which are provided by:
+You can see maps centred on OS grid reference SU058340 (Lat/Lon: 51.105271, -1.918536), Groveley Wood which are provided by: